aualbert/kino/lib.typ

   /// A transition name or custom transition.
   /// -> transition | str
   transition: "linear",
-  /// Variables to animate to the given value.
-  /// -> ratio | length
   ..args,
 ) = context {
   if not _begin.get() {